 c.
 DB Step Up (4×8)

-So be sure to check out the next post in this Wrestling Training series where I’ll detail the benefits of the Zercher Squat and a couple of the other variations I like to work in from time to time.
+So be sure to check out the next post in this series.
+I’ll detail the benefits of the Zercher Squat and a couple of the other variations I like to work in.

-On another note, as I’ve mentioned above, I have finished my eBook Explosive Power Training For Wrestling in which I detail over 70 exercises that I implement both in my own program for increasing speed and power for MMA but also in the programs of the wrestlers that I train both at my gym and online.
+On another note, as I’ve mentioned above, I have finished my eBook Explosive Power Training For Wrestling in which I detail over 70 exercises that I implement both in my own program and also in the programs of the wrestlers that I train both at my gym and online.

-This style of training has been the ultimate complement to the strength training that I’ve been using with the wrestlers I’ve trained for the last 9 years.
-It has produced unbelievably fast and powerful wrestlers when incorporated with the various strength training techniques and principles I implement.
+This style of training has been the ultimate complement to the strength training that I’ve been using with the wrestlers I’ve trained for more than 10 years.
+It has produced unbelievably fast and powerful wrestlers.

-And be sure to check out the next post in the Wrestling Training series.
+Anyway, be sure to check out the next post in this series by Zercher Lifts 1.

 Dickie, I really appreciate the paragraphs on the clean and jerk movements in your new explosive training program.
 Right now, I clean and jerk about 180 with half decent technique.
 I think better technique and working some of the accessory lifts you mention will really help me out.
 Good stuff!